pmorrell/genotype_conversion/README.md

 ###Unresolved Issues
 - Genotypes in some data files are represented as 'AA', 'AB', or 'BB'.
 This should generally not occur with data directly from Alchemy, but is a problem in some of our data files.
 - Datafiles with a newline ('\n') at the end of the file don't work.
-The genotype_conversion.py returns only the headers.
+The current version of genotype_conversion.py returns only the headers.

 - Potential additions to the script
 	- the option to process data sets with 'AA', 'AB', 'BB' genotype calls
-	- error checking for calls that don't match those in the defined set
+	- better exception handling for calls that don't match those in the defined set
+	- exception handling for loci that include more than two variants at a locus
-	- options to write to formats supported by [Plink] (http://pngu.mgh.harvard.edu/~purcell/plink/)
+	- options to write to the '.ped' used for [Plink] (https://www.cog-genomics.org/plink2) genotype data

 #Quality control (QC) on SNP genotyping matrix